apache/dubbo-website/blog/en-us/dubbo-k8s.md

 - When creating an app, after selecting the image, the next button cannot be clicked and you need to click Choose to continue.

-- EDAS has two independent kubernetes services, one based on Alibaba Cloud's container service, and one set by Lark.
+- EDAS has two independent Kubernetes services, one based on Alibaba Cloud's container service, and one set by Lark.
 I experience the latter.

 - The development joint of Docker and IDE integration, you need to consider the relevant plug-ins for integrating IDEA.

-- There is always an error in deployment, maybe there is a problem with the kubernetes service.
+- There is always an error in deployment, maybe there is a problem with the Kubernetes service.
 Need further investigation.

 {"kind":"Pod","namespace":"lzumwsrddf831iwarhehd14zh2-default","name":"dubbo-k8s-demo-610694273-jq238","uid":"12892e67-8bc8-11e8-b96a-00163e02c37b","apiVersion":"v1","resourceVersion":"850282769"},"reason":"FailedSync","message":"Error syncing pod","